varshini-sundaribabu/travel_log/README.md

 ## Getting Started

-To set up the Travelogue project on your local machine, follow these steps:
+To set up the Travel Log project on your local machine, follow these steps:

 ### Prerequisites